rschristopher/rschristopher.github.io/src/custody/creating-keys/dice-and-paper.md

 ```

 Once you have the first 8 binary digits
- of the checksum, simply add those
+ of the shasum, simply add those 8-bits
  to the worksheet to complete
  your 24th word.
  The 3-bits from dice plus the 8-bits
- from the sha256sum will complete all 11-bits off the word.
+ from the shasum will complete all 11-bits of the final word.

 ### Seed Word Lookup